-It recasts and repeals the original sixth value added tax (VAT) directive, to clarify the EU’s VAT legislation currently in force.
+It recasts and repeals the sixth value added tax (VAT) directive, to clarify the EU’s current VAT legislation .

-VAT is applied to all transactions carried out in the EU for payment by a taxable person, i.e. any individual or body that supplies goods and services in the course of business.
+VAT is applied to all transactions carried out in the EU for payment by a taxable person, i.e. an individual or a business that supplies goods and services in the course of their work.
 Imports by any person are also subject to VAT.

-Taxable transactions include supplies of goods or services within the EU, intra-EU acquisitions of goods (goods supplied in and dispatched or transported by a business from one EU country to a business in another) and imports of goods into the EU from outside.
+Taxable transactions include supplies of goods or services within the EU, acquisitions of goods between EU countries (goods supplied in and dispatched or transported by a business from one EU country to a business in another) and imports of goods into the EU from outside.

-The rules regarding the place of taxation depend on the nature of the transaction, the kind of product supplied and whether transport is involved:
+The place of taxation depends on the nature of the transaction, the kind of product supplied and whether transport is involved:

 - supply of goods — where the goods are supplied;

-- intra-EU acquisition of goods — where the party acquiring goods has them delivered, i.e. the EU country where the goods are finally located after transport from another EU country;
+- acquisition of goods between EU countries — where the goods are delivered, i.e. the EU country where the goods finally arrive after transport from another EU country;

 - imports of goods — usually the EU country where they arrive;

-- supply of services — where the services are deemed to be supplied.
-This depends not only on the nature of the service supplied but also on the status of the customer receiving the service.
+- supply of services — where the services are said to be supplied.
+This depends not only on the type of service supplied but also on the type of customer receiving the service.
 The general rule is that a service is taxed at the place of the customer, if it is a business, or at the place of the supplier, if the customer is a private individual.
 To ensure that the service is taxed at the place where it is actually used, there are some exceptions to these general rules, such as:

 - services connected with immovable property (real estate);